shashankrushiya/bookstore/bookstore/tests/README.md

 *   We used the `pytest` framework for writing unit tests.  `pytest` provides a simple and flexible way to write and run tests.
 *   Tests are structured to be small, focused, and independent.
 Each test case verifies a specific aspect of a function or class.
 *   We used mocking extensively to isolate units under test from external dependencies (databases, APIs, etc.).
 This makes tests faster, more reliable, and less prone to breaking due to changes in external systems.
-[Mention specific mocking libraries used, e.g., `unittest.mock`].
 *   Test data is kept concise and self-contained within each test function.

 **Reliability and Maintainability:**